yopgaming/SIT.Core/README.md

 # SIT.Core

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/N4N2IQ7YJ)
 - Please be aware.
-The Ko-Fi link is literally being me a coffee
+The Ko-Fi link is literally buying me a coffee
-- I do not have some special subset of code that magically makes it work beyond what is here on GitHub
+- I do not have some special subset of code that makes it work beyond what is here on GitHub
-- Please do not hand over money expecting help or a magic solution
+- Please do not hand over money expecting help or a solution
-- I will update this README / GitHub Wiki with instructions when things are at a point where you can join and play a game together.
+- I will update this README / GitHub Wiki with instructions when things are at a point where you can join and play a game together

 ## Disclaimer